Elgin Street, Bacup

 Elgin Street, located in Bacup, Lancashire, is one of the shortest streets in the world at 17 ft.
 It held the British record until November 2006, when it was discovered that Ebenezer Place, Wick in Caithness, Scotland, which was constructed in 1883 and named in 1887, was shorter at only 6 ft 9 in in length.

-The street is accessed from a walkway between Bank Street and Lord Street, but vehicular access has been cut off by the later construction of this walkway and steps.
+The street is reached from a walkway between Bank Street and Lord Street, but vehicular access has been cut off by the later construction of this walkway and steps.
 The street can be viewed from the railings above.